dokipen3d/cpplox/README.md

 # cpplox
 A c++ implementation of the lox interpreter outlined at craftinginterpreters.com

+This aims to be
+- modern. this means...
+- c++17
+- using variant for visitation
+- a little bit of metaprogramming

 1) create a build folder
 2) run 'cmake ..' (by default, it build in debug mode but optionally you can run 'cmake -DCMAKE_BUILD_TYPE=Release' or if on windows, release is specified as a build option shown in step 3 below )